Well once again it’s that merry time of year where we descend beneath a deluge of mince pies, mistletoe and Michael Bublé!

 – Proverbs 23:20-21 (NIV)

 Has anyone else noticed the weird sort of “I think I’m addicted to wine but hey let’s laugh it off” culture that’s out there?
 Wine is our friend who welcomes us home from a hard day of being a grown up.
 Wine takes care of awkward social situations for us.
 Wine assures us that everything is gonna be all right, at least until tomorrow.
-This is where it’s pretty tough to not come across as judgemental but it seems to me like it’s become sort of a joke to be a borderline alcoholic.
+This is where it’s pretty tough to not come across as judgemental but it seems to me like it’s become a sort of a joke to be a low-key borderline alcoholic…

 Now I’m sure we can all pretty quickly think of some very wealthy people who love to get hammered, so if you’re a weekend-warrior in the bars and nightclubs or you’re known by name at the local Bargain Booze but still holding down a good job, try not to walk past this one.
 Poverty is about way more than money.